A Mission to Heal, a Promise to Care

 Franciscan Health System acquired Lakewood General Hospital; the hospital was renamed St. Clare Hospital.

 Franciscan Health System joined Catholic Health Initiatives.
-Based in Englewood, Colorado, Catholic Health Initiatives is one of the largest non-profit health systems in the U.S.
+Based in Englewood, Colorado, Catholic Health Initiatives is one of the largest non-profit health systems in the United States.

 Franciscan Medical Group formed with six clinics.
 Since then, Franciscan Medical Group has become one of the leading multi-specialty medical groups in the Pacific Northwest with clinics, physicians and other providers in Pierce, King and Kitsap counties.